colsonad/TFE/README.md

     Institution: École polytechnique de Louvain
     Academic Year: 2024–2025

-This codebase supports the experimental results presented in the thesis and reproduces figures and evaluations referenced throughout the document.
+This codebase supports the experimental results presented in the thesis and reproduces figures and evaluations referenced throughout the thesis.

 # Repository structure
 ## Folder Experiments/